 {% endif %}

-CombineelifandelseWe can build more complex logical judgment chains.
+CombineelifandelseWe can build a more complex logical judgment chain.
 For example, according to the type of different pages (home page, category page, detail page) to render different SEO meta information:

 {% tdk title_data with name="Title" %}